Back to Journal

 If a task has no owner, everyone assumes someone else is handling it.
 If it has no trigger, it lives in limbo.
 If it has no consequence, it becomes optional.

-Spravek’s task intelligence is built on this anatomy.
+Spravek’s Tasks Space is built on this anatomy.
 Ownership is explicit.
 Triggers are deterministic.
-Consequences are real — not punitive, but visible.
+Consequences are visible.

 Once those three elements are present, execution stops being fragile.
 Work moves without reminders.
 Accountability becomes automatic.